gallettilance/gallettilance.github.io/assignments/assignment4.md

    - This dynamic web application **must be in a separate repository** from your static portfolio website.
 You need to create a dedicated repository for this project that allows for running the web application using `make run`.
 This must serve the web application on `http://localhost:3000`, ensuring the app is properly isolated from your static GitHub Pages site.

 #### 2. Technologies:
+   - If you want, you can use the starter code [here](assignment4_starter_code.zip).
+In these files, the web app has been set up for you using Flask.
+You have to complete the missing code in `app.py` and `static/main.js`.
+Using the starter code is **NOT** mandatory.
-   - You may use any libraries you wish to create your webpage such as React.js, Flask, matplotlib, etc. Ensure the interface is responsive and intuitive.
+   - You may use any libraries you wish to create your webpage such as React.js, Flask, Plotly, etc. Ensure the interface is responsive and intuitive.
    - Although not required, we encourage you to get creative with your CSS styling and HTML structure to make the interface visually appealing.

 ## Evaluation Criteria